 The researchers had the subjects consume an aqueous solution of either 5 grams of d-allulose or 10 milligrams of an aspartame control following an overnight fast period.

 Using a breath-by-breath method, subjects went through blood sampling for relevant biomarkers and energy metabolism evaluation 30 minutes after consuming the solution.

 The results of the study clearly showed that the subjects in the d-allulose group oxidized more fat for energy than the subjects in the control group, whereas control subjects oxidized more carbohydrates.

 In the d-allulose group (compared to the control group), plasma glucose levels were significantly lower, and free fatty acid levels were significantly higher – which indicated boosted fat metabolism.

 The study concluded that d-Allulose enhances post-meal fat oxidation in healthy humans, indicating that it could be a novel sweetener to control and maintain healthy body weight, probably through enhanced energy metabolism.

-In one study on obese rats where one group was given allulose and the other one water or glucose, the allulose group had better blood glucose response, improved beta cell function and less belly fat gain than the other group.
+In one study, obese rats were given allulose.
+Compared to the rats given water and another group given glucose, the allulose group had a better blood glucose response, improved beta cell function and less belly fat gain than the other group.